Who Let the Dogs Out

 "Who Let the Dogs Out" (originally titled "Doggie") is a song written by the Trinidadian musician Anslem Douglas and then recorded by the Bahamian Junkanoo band Baha Men.
-Originally released by Douglas as "Doggie" in 1998, it was covered by producer Jonathan King who sang it under the name Fat Jakk and his Pack of Pets.
+Originally released by Douglas as "Doggie" in 1998, it was covered by the English producer Jonathan King who sang it under the name Fat Jakk and his Pack of Pets.
 King brought the song to the attention of his friend Steve Greenberg, who then had the Baha Men cover the song.

 The Baha Men version, released in 2000, became the band's sole hit in the United States, and it gained popularity after appearing in the film Rugrats in Paris: The Movie.
-It peaked at No. 2 on the UK Singles Chart, as well as topping the charts in Australia and New Zealand, and reached the Top 40 in the United States.
+It peaked at No. 2 on the UK singles chart, as well as topping the charts in Australia and New Zealand, and reached the Top 40 in the United States.
 In Britain, it was championed by DJ John Peel and went on to be the fourth-biggest-selling single of 2000 and one of the highest-selling singles of the decade not to reach No. 1.
 The track went on to win the Grammy for Best Dance Recording at the 2001 Grammy Awards.

 According to Douglas, the original song was a feminist anthem critical of men who catcall women.
 "Who Let the Dogs Out" became a prominent feature of Bahamian popular culture and was the subject of a major lawsuit over copyright ownership that was settled in the decades since its release.
 In 2019, an eponymous-titled documentary about the creation of the song was the surprise hit of the SXSW music festival in Austin, Texas.